 The bottom line is, you may choose freely whether you wish to register a different or same prevailing business activity compared to the prevailing business activity of the parent company.
 In addition, you may choose whom to appoint as the branch representative.
-However, the person registered as a branch representative is presumed under the law to represent the parent company, as well.
+However, under the Companies Act, the person registered as a branch representative is presumed to represent the parent company, as well.

 Unlike a parent company itself, a branch is not a legal entity, but rather the parent company’s organizational unit which acts in the name and on behalf of the parent company.
 Moreover, the parent company is the one in charge of running the management of the branch.